tingkelvin/msa_iotproject/README.md

 ![N|Solid](screenshot/dog.png)

 This is Donut.
 He lives in University of Adelaide.
 Despite his cuteness he always sneaks around in the campus.
-Since University of Adelaide is a big university, his owner has trouble of finding him.
+University of Adelaide is a pretty big university, sometime is just hard to find him.

-His owner has reached us to ask for a solution to deal with this.
-After going through the Azure Student Acceleration Bootcamp.
+His owner has reached us to ask for a solution.
+After going through the Microsoft Azure Student Acceleration Bootcamp.
 Here we propose a solution for that.

 Iot Central application + Event Hut + Power BI = Pet Health Monitor